 Accessing up-to-date card transaction data allows you to rapidly determine whether budgets are being maintained and employees are sticking to purchasing policies.
 For example, generating a consolidated view of a category, such as office supplies, is a straightforward process and helps show how much the company is spending with each merchant.
 With that information, you can consider cost-saving procurement strategies such as negotiating a favored-supplier contract.
 Or, if such a contract is already in place, it allows you to see who may be spending with an out-of-policy merchant so that you can investigate why.

 Also, keeping careful control of expenses is a key part of managing and understanding your burn rate.

 Identify your best access and integration approach

-- Companies that are considering investing in expense management software can choose a configuration capable of ingesting a data feed provided by SVB in Mastercard’s standard CDF3 (Common Data Format).
+- Companies that are considering investing in expense management software can choose a configuration capable of ingesting a data feed provided in Mastercard’s standard CDF3 (Common Data Format).
 This enables the more sophisticated reconciliation and tracking functions available through these packages.
 Because the expense software packages typically link into accounting apps, this data should also be available to your operational software.

 Choose software that syncs with your data plan

-Most leading expense management vendors sell packages that will accept a CDF3 data feed, but not every configuration in their lineup may support it.
+Most leading expense management apps sell packages that will accept a CDF3 data feed, but not every configuration in their lineup may support it.
 Some entry-level expense products use screen-scraping technology via a third party to pull in card transaction data, which may introduce delays.
-Make sure that the system you select can directly ingest that industry-standard feed to increase the likeilhood that the data is always up to date.
+Make sure that the system you select can directly ingest that industry-standard feed to increase the likelihood that the data is always up to date.